Subash792/EE-301N_Project/README.md

-# Design and implementation of an EVM
+# Design and implementation of a model of an EVM

 ## Table of Contents